 - assets owned

-- debts owed
+- debts owned

 - stock owned

-- goods brought and sold
+- goods bought and sold

 You will need to file a company tax return and all business records should be kept for six years from the end of the last company financial year.